BV-BRC/BV-BRC-Docs/docroot/system_documentation/system_architecture.rst

   - 2 systems, each 4 CPUs, 64GB RAM, 10Gb network

 Storage is provided to the above systems through Fibre Channel SAN storage.
-The SOLR portion of PATRIC and the FTP site are currently consuming approximately 10 TB of storage.
+The SOLR portion of BV-BRC and the FTP site are currently consuming approximately 10 TB of storage.